GenericMappingTools/gmt/doc/rst/source/psconvert.rst

-Although PDF and SVG are also vector formats, the **-E** option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. **ps2raster** therefore uses a larger default resolution when creating PDF and SVG files.
+Although PDF and SVG are also vector formats, the **-E** option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. **psconvert** therefore uses a larger default resolution when creating PDF and SVG files.
 In order to obtain high-quality PDF or SVG files, the */prepress* options are in effect, allowing only loss-less DEFLATE compression of raster images embedded in the PostScript file.

-Although **ps2raster** was developed as part of the GMT, it can be used to convert PostScript files created by nearly any graphics program.
+Although **psconvert** was developed as part of the GMT, it can be used to convert PostScript files created by nearly any graphics program.
 However, **-Au** is GMT-specific.

-See :ref:`include-gmt-graphics` of the **GMT Technical Reference and Cookbook** for more information on how **ps2raster** is used to produce graphics that can be inserted into other documents (articles, presentations, posters, etc.).
+See :ref:`include-gmt-graphics` of the **GMT Technical Reference and Cookbook** for more information on how **psconvert** is used to produce graphics that can be inserted into other documents (articles, presentations, posters, etc.).

 Examples